Coffee-deve/ml_algorithm_comparison/README.rst

 knn-project
 ============

-A **from-scratch implementation of the k-Nearest Neighbors (K-NN) algorithm** developed for educational purposes and comparison with the implementation available in **scikit-learn**.
+An implementation of the k-Nearest Neighbors (K-NN) algorithm and comparison with the implementation available in **scikit-learn**.

-This project was developed as part of the *Programming in Python Language* course at **AGH University of Krakow**.

-It includes:
+This project includes:

 - a custom implementation of the K-NN classification algorithm
 - support for multiple distance metrics (Euclidean, Manhattan, Minkowski)